 Ensuring dignity and respect for our patients means that we respect you as an individual and we respond to your needs with compassion and kindness, providing support wherever necessary, ensuring your needs are taken into consideration and that your privacy is respected.

 You have the right to privacy and confidentiality and to expect us to keep your confidential information secure and safe.
-Find out more about your records and how we use them in our patient information leaflets.
+Find out more about your health records and how we use them.

 Same sex accommodation

 We believe that providing same-sex accommodation is an important part of protecting your right to privacy and ensuring that you are treated with dignity and respect.

 For a trust to say that it has same-sex accommodation, it must provide sleeping areas and toilet and washing facilities that are for men or women only and these areas must be clearly labelled.

 Toilet and washing facilities should be easy to get to, not a long way from your bed and you shouldn’t have to go through accommodation or toilet or washing facilities used by the opposite sex to get to your own.

 All of our services comply with same-sex accommodation regulations.
 People tell us that being in same-sex accommodation makes a big difference to how comfortable and relaxed they feel while they are in hospital.
 Having to share accommodation with members of the opposite sex can threaten people’s privacy and dignity at a time when they may already be feeling vulnerable.
 Some people also have cultural or religious reasons for not wanting to share accommodation with members of the opposite sex.